UCL/research-computing-with-cpp/02cpp1/standard_library.md

 Lambda expression syntax can look a little confusing at first, but becomes simpler if we understand what the three different kinds of brackets are for:
 - [] Square brackets are for variables to be captured from the environment.
 These are variables which you want to be available in your function, but are not explicit function arguments.
 For example, you might want to apply a lambda function to every element of a vector (in which case the vector elements are the function arguments) but also take into account another variable in the environment that will be the same for each function application.
 - () Round brackets are for function arguments.
 These are passed into the anonymous function just like arguments are passed to any other function.
 - {} Curly braces are used to contain the function execution code.
 This may refer to the variables passed as arguments or captured from the environment.
 It can involve multiple lines / statements, separated by semicolons (`;`) just like normal code, although lambda expressions are usually used for short code fragments.
-If there is not return statement then the return type is `void`, as usual.
+If there is no return statement then the return type is `void`, as usual.

 We can see from our previous example the use of the `()` and `{}` brackets to define our function argument `(int x)` and our function body `{return x%2 == 0;}`.
 So far our variable capture `[]` has been empty, so let's modify our function to make use of this feature.
 Say we want to count the number of elements in my list, divisible by some number `n`, which we won't know ahead of time.
 We can write
 ```cpp